JuliaArrays/BlockArrays.jl/README.md

 - [**STABLE**][docs-stable-url] &mdash; **most recently tagged version of the documentation.**
 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

+## Contributing

+Possible ways of contributing to this package include:

+* Implement the fusing broadcasting interface for blocked arrays.
+* Make different Linear Algebra function (like matrix / vector multiplications) with blocked arrays work.
+* Implement different reductions functionalities, (`sum` and co.).
+* Audit the performance and make improvements as needed.

 ## Author

 Kristoffer Carlsson - [@KristofferC](https://github.com/KristofferC)